jdwx/http-client-php/README.md

 ## Stability

 This module is designed to stick as closely as possible to the PSR HTTP client interfaces, so it should be fairly stable.
 Additional functionality may be somewhat more likely to evolve over time as more use cases are encountered.

-A ClientDecorator class may appear in a future version.

 ## History